PinhasToav/BlackJack/README.md

 One player will be you, other one will be Virtual player and dealer which is virtual as well.

-To run the application you will need: (Because I have worked with apache server using xampp I will explain the installation as I did)
+Notice: Because I have worked with apache server using xampp I will explain the installation as I did,

+To run the application you will need:
 1. clone the files into 'htdocs' folder in the xampp.
+Move the files that are inside 'htdocs/blackjack' to 'htdocs'.
 2. in you'r 'hosts' file, add this line: 127.0.0.1		blackjack.com
 3. set you'r SQL using the .sql file.
 4. run the apache and sql server using xampp.